Best Malaysian Off-Beat Places to Visit this Year

 Kampung Kuantan Fireflies Park

-The quaint coastal town of Kuantan does not seem much lively but as dusk falls, you will find yourself enjoying a magical experience.
-Home to one of the largest colonies of fire flies, Kuantan provides an extraordinary excursion from Kuala Lumpur which is just a few hours’ drive away.
 Take a boat ride along the river shore as evening dawns and you can witness thousands of flickering neon spots gleaming in mid-air synced to nature’s rhythm amid the mangroves.
 An overnight trip from Kuala Lumpur to Kuantan with the evening spent at the Fireflies Park is a dreamlike experience that will be etched in your mind for a long time.

 2. Surrender yourself to nature at Taman Negara